axilock/blog/_posts/2025-07-04-axilock-secret-prevention.md

 ## The Outcome

 Axilöck isn’t just another dashboard metric - it's a prevention tool that lets security teams focus on what matters.
 No more editing ``.gitignore``, wrangling manual hooks, or worrying about coverage gaps.
-Axilöck lets security teams shift their focus from detecting to preventing.
+Axilöck lets security teams shift their focus from **detecting to preventing**.

-No yak shaving: forget editing ``.gitignore`` or ``hook scripts`` or custom wrappers that come with no coverage confidence.

 Join the **prevention** revolution !